 - E-mail your order to email@example.com

 - You can text your order or any questions you have to: 203-200-7881

-- We accept purchase orders from towns and municipalitie.
-You can enter your purchase order online at the check out page or use any of the ways above to send it to us.
+- We accept purchase orders from towns and municipalities.
+You can enter your purchase order online at the checkout page or use any of the ways above to send it to us.